PRIVATE STUDENT ORGANISATIONS (PSOs)

 What is a PSO?

 A Private Student Organisation, or PSO, is an organisational structure that supports private students living in private accommodation that attend Stellenbosch University (SU).
-These organisations are administered through the Centre for Student Communities, within the Division Student Affairs, and are led by elected student leaders, in collaboration with the PSO Coordinators who manage the PSO Office.
+These Communities are administered through the Centre for Student Communities, within the Division Student Affairs, and led by elected student leaders, in collaboration with the PSO Coordinators who manage the PSO Office.
 Each PSO coordinates the orientation of new students, offers access to sporting, cultural and social activities, and leadership development opportunities.
-Newcomers are also allocated to a peer mentor through their PSO.
+We also allocate newcomers to a peer mentor through their PSO.

 Why do we use PSO's at Stellenbosch University?

 One of Stellenbosch University's key focus areas for student development is the co-curricular and the out-of-class experience.
 The PSO's are positioned in order to fulfil this need and to give students the opportunity to experience a wholesome and diverse University experience.
-All students who do not make use of the university's residence accommodation are automatically members of a PSO – approximately 70% of our students.
-These students are divided in different PSO communities which provide them with all the opportunities for successful social and academic integration on campus.
+All students who do not make use of the university's residence accommodation are automatically members of a PSO–approximately 70% of our students.
+These students are divided into different PSO communities which provide them with all the opportunities for successful social and academic integration on campus.
 Stellenbosch University utilises this structure to provide our Maties with support and opportunities for growth and development in the co-curricular environment.
 This allows our graduates to leave SU as well-rounded individuals who, because of their diverse university experience, are better positioned as attractive graduates in the job market.